v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/experimental-features.md

 <!-- Commenting out until the icon issue is fixed in Edge Canary
 The **Experimental Web Platform features** \(![ExperimentalApis][ImageExperimentalApisIcon]\) icon displays the state of the **Experimental Web Platform features** flag.
 If the flag is turned on, the icon is highlighted.
 If the flag is turned off, the icon is not highlighted.
 To turn on \(or off\) the flag, either choose the icon or navigate to `edge://flags` and toggle the flag.   -->

-Estos son otros recursos adicionales que pueden ayudarte a mejorar tu sitio web \ (o aplicación \) para dispositivos de dos pantallas:
+Estos son otros recursos adicionales que pueden ayudarte a mejorar tu sitio web \ (o aplicación \) para dispositivos de dos pantallas.

 *   Para obtener más información sobre el desarrollo web en dispositivos de doble pantalla, vaya a [experiencias Web en dos pantallas][DualScreenWebIndex].
 *   Instala el [emulador Surface Duo][DualScreenAndroidUseEmulator].
 Es diferente al emulador en Microsoft Edge, emula la Surface Duo con Android y se integra con [Android Studio][AndroidDeveloperStudio].
 Para obtener más información, vaya a [obtener el SDK Surface Duo][DualScreenAndroidGetDuoSdk].